ProgrammingLanguageLeader/ITCFnd/README.md

 # ITC Frontend
-This is a repository for the frontend course by ITC
+This is a repository for the front-end course by IT Center